mcdermottLab/auditory_attention/README.md

 # Auditory Attention

-Repository associated with publication  Ian Griffith, R. Preston Hessand Josh H. McDermott (in press) _Optimized feature gains explain and predict successes and failures of human selective listening._
+Repository associated with publication  Ian Griffith, R. Preston Hess and Josh H. McDermott (submitted) _Optimized feature gains explain and predict successes and failures of human selective listening._

 ## Dependencies

 - Python 3.12
 - Pytorch 2.1+
-- Pytorch lightning 2.4
+- Pytorch lightning 2.1+
 - Computing power (~4 A100 GPUs) and memory space (both 100GB RAM/ 80GB GPU memory) are necessary if you'd like to train your own model.